jingwenshi-novae/JingwenSHI-Novae/README.md

 <h1 align="center">Hi there ✨</h1>
-<h3 align="center">THis is Jingwen Shi, an Economic student from Shanghai, China </h3>
+<h3 align="center">THis is Jingwen Shi, an Economics student from Shanghai, China </h3>

 - 🌱 Currently pursuing **MS(Research) Economic History at LSE**